quotepilgrim/shiftcipher/README.md

-The gridshift rules consist of the letters "n", "e", "s", or "w", optionally followed by any of the numbers 1 through 6, where each letter is one rule indicating a direction in which to shift the target grid.
+The gridshift rules consist of the letters "n", "e", "s", or "w", optionally followed by any of the numbers 1 through 6, where each letter is one rule indicating a direction in which to shift the target square.
 The numbers following a letter, if any, indicate that only the numbered columns or rows (depending on whether the shift is horizontal or vertical) should be shifted in that direction, while the remaining columns/rows are